minana96/green-lab/subjects/README.md

 | 49 | [xobor](http://xobor.com/) | 8 | 0.0 | 83.450 | false | chrome |
 | 50 | [zuver](https://zuver.net.au/) | 10 | 10.5 | 99.000 | false | chrome |

+The table below lists the web apps that did were discarded during the subject selection process.
+The columns represent the URL of a web app and the criterion that the web app did not fullfil.

 |  # | URL                             | Criterion |
 |----|---------------------------------|-----------|